 She’s an accomplished keynote and workshop speaker, and has spoken to thousands of executives, managers, employees, and MBA students.
 Of Ann’s speaking, famed Ideas Are Free coauthor and Isenberg School of Management professor, Alan G. Robinson says: “Ann Latham is one of the best business speakers I have heard.
 She is very experienced, the quality of her thinking is extremely high, and she knows how to deliver her message in an entertaining, concise, and convincing way.”

 In addition to consulting, Ann enjoys travel, sports, and outdoor activities.
 She has been seen carrying her canoe while riding a unicycle.
 She took up ice hockey at age 42 when she got tired of watching her daughters have all the fun.
 (This, she adds, was a seriously humbling experience mostly spent skating toward where the puck used to be.)
 She’s an avid hiker and alpine skier, but also enjoys quieter activities like watching wildlife and curling up with a good book in front of the fire.
 Her most recent addiction is pickleball, the fastest growing sport in the US.

 After visiting 43 countries, 48 US states, and seven Canadian provinces, Ann makes her home in Boston.

-She has a magna cum laude degree in mathematics from Tufts University.
+She graduated magna cum laude from Tufts University with a degree mathematics.